Myoclonic dystonia: Anticholinergics

 Anticholinergics like benzatropine alleviate dystonia symptoms by blocking the activity of acetylcholine.
 Acetylcholine is involved in the pathophysiology of dystonia within the basal ganglia, although its exact role has not been determined.
 Acetylcholine is involved with dopamine and glutamate pathways in the basal ganglia, in addition to presynaptic muscarinic receptors which are involved in motor control.
 Acetylcholine is usually overactive in dystonia patients and blocking of this neurotransmitter would reduce contortion of the upper body, but can produce side effects of drowsiness, confusion and memory issues in adults.

 Botulinum toxin

 Botulinum toxin injections also act upon acetylcholine to reduce dystonia symptoms.
 The neurotoxin is active in presynaptic terminals and blocks exocytosis of acetylcholine into the synaptic cleft which reduces muscle activity.
 Botulinum may also have a role in inhibiting glutamate and changing muscle movement.
 Studies have also shown possible axon transport of this neurotoxin as well as its function as a pain reliever without effect on overactive muscle movement in myoclonus dystonia patients.

+Medical cannabis

+Although there are limited trials, many patients benefit from medical cannabis.
+Its use can significantly reduce muscle spasms and pain associated with repetitive movements.